Rangers vs. Tigers Player Props Betting Odds

 |0

-- Zach McKinstry has collected 51 hits with nine doubles, a triple, five home runs and 27 walks.
-He has driven in 18 runs with 10 stolen bases.
+- Javier Baez has 66 hits with 10 doubles, three triples, five home runs and 12 walks.
+He has driven in 38 runs with five stolen bases.

 |Opponent